The Experience of Midwifery Care

 When your labor begins, the personal care and attention that you will have come to expect at Alma continues.
 Your midwives are on call for you.
 Often, early labor will start with a home visit from one of your midwives to assess your labor.
 At that point, you will make a plan together on whether it’s time to come to the birth center or have your midwives at home, or if another assessment would be more appropriate.
 Through experience and research, we have learned that women do best surrounded by people they trust in a comfortable environment.
 Whether you’re birthing at home or in our birth center, your labor room can include candles, food, music, children, loved ones, and whatever you need to feel comfortable and safe.

 Postpartum care is one of the things that makes midwifery care so different from care you would receive when seeing a hospital-based provider.
-We do three home visits in the first week after your baby is born, and then you return to the clinic for appointments at two weeks, four weeks, and six-eight weeks.
+We do six postpartum visits for mother and baby: 1 day, 3 days (at home), and 1, 2, 4, and 6 weeks.
 In that time, we do all well-baby care for your baby as well.
 The first three months after a birth are often referred to as the fourth trimester, and we believe that the length of our postpartum care is a helpful tool in monitoring for postpartum depression and continuing breastfeeding support, along with any other issues that may come up in your postpartum journey.

 Alma Midwifery offers insemination services to help families who are using donor insemination to build their families.
 Please see Conceptions for more information.